Solo Sisters

 The Opportunity

-Interviewing & Testing with Diverse Groups of Women
+Interviewing Diverse Groups of Women

-Interviewing & Testing with Diverse Groups of Women
+Interviewing Diverse Groups of Women

 Over the first few months of research, I interviewed 16 women–10 women who have traveler solo before, and 6 women who have never traveled solo before.